esqu1/ProjectAPCS/README.md

 2015-01-08
 - Fixed issue of cube not being centered on axes.
 (U-turn still not working properly.
 Still some bugs in cube rotations.)
+- A PVector was used instead of shiftX.

 OUR PLAN